Wondering what to do when baby is teething and won’t stop crying hysterically? Here are clever ways to soothe your inconsolable little one.

 But for challenging moments when she’s inconsolable, over-the-counter medicine can be a huge relief.

 Our pediatrician recommended an over-the-counter medicine that can help with both pain and inflammation.
 Either way, check with your pediatrician to see what she recommends, and in how many doses.
 Homeopathic options like drops and teething gels are also available.

 This is the time to give your baby a special lovey or comfort item, to help her when she’s uncomfortable.
 While the lovey won’t replace you, she can find comfort in it when you’re apart, like when she’s asleep or in someone else’s care.

 My kids loved the Angel Dear lovies.
-They chewed the corners to help with teething pain and slept with them for every nap and bedtime:
+They chewed the corners to help with teething pain.

 5. Slow down

 Sometimes, in our quest to get our babies to stop crying as quickly as possible, we drive ourselves crazy when we don’t get the results we want.

 We blame ourselves for not knowing what to do, or resent our babies for making life hard.
 The to-do list never ends, and we feel glued holding them in our arms, unable to tackle our tasks.

 But sometimes, the reason things are hard is because we resist them so much.
 What if, instead of finding all the ways to stop the crying, you’re simply present for your baby when she needs you?